sy2002/TeleBall/index.md

 * doubleflash: additional circurit design and board layout
 * lamags: body housing/case

+TeleBall was designed, built and released as an Open Source / Open Hardware project during August 2014 and January 2015.

 TeleBall is a project of the [Museum of Electronic Games & Art](http://www.m-e-g-a.org).

 ### Acknowledgements